pairingwg/pfc_standard/draft-yonezawa-pairing-friendly-curves.md

         F_p6 = F_p2[v] / (v^3 - u - 1)
         F_p12 = F_p6[w] / (w^2 - v).

 We have to note that, according to {{MSS17}}, the bit length of p for BLS12 to achieve 128 bits of security is calculated as 384 bits and more, which BLS12-381 does not satisfy.
-Although the computational time is conservatively estimated by 2^110 when exTNFS is applied with index calculus, there is no currently published efficient method for such computational time.
-They state that BLS12-381 achieves 127-bit security level evaluated by the computational cost of Pollard's rho.
+They state that BLS12-381 achieves 127-bit security level evaluated by the computational cost of Pollard's rho, whereas NCC group estimated that the security level of BLS12-381 is between 117 and 120 bits at most {{NCCG}}.
 Therefore, we regard BN462 as a \"conservative\" parameter, and BLS12-381 as an \"optimistic\" parameter.

 We give the parameters for BLS12-381 as follows.